gve-sw/GVE_Devnet_Webex_Meeting_Custom_Guest_Join_Call/README.md

 ## Installation/Configuration

-It is recommend to set up your environment as followed, to use this frontend template:
+It is recommended that you set up your environment as follows to use this sample code:

 In the CLI:
 1. Choose a folder, then create and activate a virtual environment for the project